MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/design/spatial-mapping.md

 Spatial mapping makes it possible to place objects on real surfaces.
 This helps anchor objects in the user's world and takes advantage of real world depth cues.
 Occluding your holograms based on other holograms and real world objects helps convince the user that these holograms are actually in their space.
 Holograms floating in space or moving with the user won't feel as real.
 When possible, place items for comfort.

 Visualize surfaces when placing or moving holograms (use a projected grid).
-This will help the user know where they can best place their holograms, and shows the user if the spot they're trying to place the hologram hasn't been mapped yet.
+This helps users know where they can best place their holograms, and shows if the spot they're trying to place the hologram isn't mapped.
 You can "billboard items" toward the user if they end up at too much of an angle.

 ## Conceptual overview